 Identify the type of livestock or wildlife that will be the primary users of the facility.
 If the watering facility will supply water to different species of animals, provide sufficient water to meet the sum of the seasonal high daily water requirements for all of the animals.

 Refer to the NRCS National Range and Pasture Handbook (Title 190), Chapter 6, “Livestock Nutrition, Husbandry, and Behavior,” State guidance, or university publications for information on livestock water quantity and quality requirements.
+Guidance includes Iowa State University Extension Publication PM-1604 or the South Dakota NRCS Technical Note SD2009-1.
 For wildlife, base water quantity and quality requirements on targeted species needs.

 User needs